 Under Georgia law, you can be charged with possession of a controlled substance if an illegal or illicit substance is found on your person, in your vehicle or at your residence.

-The penalties for drug possession are variable, depending on a number of factors including:
+The penalties for drug possession in Georgia vary, depending on a number of factors including:

 - The type of drug

 - Any prior criminal record

 - Less than one ounce: misdemeanor; 1 year in jail and a $1,000 fine

 - Over one ounce: felony, fines and 1-10 years in prison

 - First offense: fines and 2-15 years in prison